LuisMiCa/IRsmallDecoder/README.md

 Notes:
-- Signal duration is the effective signal duration, not the signal period.
+- Signal Duration is the effective signal duration, not the signal period.
 - Tested on an Arduino Uno @ 16MHz;
 - To get the number of the clock cycles used by an interruption, multiply the time (in μs) by 16;
 - The decoding is partially done while the signal is being received.
 When one signal is fully received, the final stage of the decoding is executed and that's when the interruption takes more time to run.